CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 “These are symptoms that we see 48 hours after the vaccine, if they happen at all—not all children in the study have those side effects—and they went away on their own,” Amin adds.

-The trials also report some rare side effects, including one reported case of a febrile seizure in the Moderna trial.
-Febrile seizures typically occur in younger kids and are triggered by fever.
-However, Amin points out that 3 to 5 percent of young children get febrile seizures, regardless of whether or not they’ve received the COVID vaccine or have COVID, the flu or another illness that’s causing a fever.
+Another concern parents may have is febrile seizures, which typically occur in younger kids and are triggered by fever.
+However, the CDC maintains that febrile seizures were rare in past clinical trials for young kids.
+Plus, as Amin points out, 3 to 5 percent of young children get febrile seizures, regardless of whether or not they’ve received the COVID vaccine or have COVID, the flu or another illness that’s causing a fever.
 “It could be that the child was prone to febrile seizures…Children with COVID infection can get febrile seizures, children with the flu can get febrile seizures,” she says.
 “It’s definitely not something that’s super concerning, but it’s something that parents should know.”

 Who Should Not Receive the COVID-19 Vaccine for Kids Under 5?